cn0047/stash/ed/d/redis/README.md

 #### Data types:

-* String - string value can be at max 512 Megabytes in length.
+**String** - string value can be at max 512 Megabytes in length.
 You can:
 * Use Strings as atomic counters.
 * Append to strings.
 * Use Strings as random access vectors.

-* List - simply list of strings.
+**List** - simply list of strings.
 The max length of a list is 2^32 (more than 4 billion of elements per list).

-* Set - an unordered non repeating collections of strings.
+**Set** - an unordered non repeating collections of strings.
 The max number of members in a set is 2^32.

-* Hash - map between string field and string value.
+**Hash** - map between string field and string value.
 Every hash can store up to 2^32 field-value pairs.

-* Sorted set - similarly to set, the difference is that every member of a sorted set is associated with score, that is used in order to take the sorted set ordered.
+**Sorted set** - similarly to set, the difference is that every member of a sorted set is associated with score, that is used in order to take the sorted set ordered.

-* Bitmap and HyperLogLog.
+**Stream** - data structure that acts like an append-only log.

+**Geospatial indexes** - useful for finding locations within given geographic radius.

+**Bitmap** - to perform bitwise operations on strings.

+**Bitfields** - efficiently encode multiple counters in a string value.

+**HyperLogLog** - provide probabilistic estimates of the cardinality (i.e., number of elements) of large sets.

+#### Extensions:

+JSON - support for JSON notation.
+Time series - support for time series data structure.
+Probabilistic: HyperLogLog, Bloom filter, and [more](https://redis.io/docs/latest/develop/data-types/probabilistic)

 #### List (Linked List):